 We recognize that creating a safe learning environment is a critical part of helping each child achieve academic success.
-This year is new for the SafeOregon Tip Line, a new system that students can use to report school safety threats.
+SafeOregon is a statewide school safety tip line for students to use to report school safety threats.
 SafeOregon will give your child another path for communicating with school administration when school safety incidents occur.

 How does SafeOregon work?
 Students can access SafeOregon through the web form on the SafeOregon web site, or by text, email, live call and mobile app.